mehulagg/gitlab/doc/development/issue_types.md

 ## Issue Type implementation guidance

 - The new issue type should be accessed and managed through the existing Issue UI/API.
+  All issue types should be included in the response unless deliberately filtered out in the request params.
-  TODO: there is currently an option to
+  There is currently an option to
   [exclude issues of some type](https://gitlab.com/gitlab-org/gitlab/-/issues/271171#note_502662414) when listing issues, but this exclusion is not perfect (and on some other places these are still available).
-  Excluding an issue type goes against the benefits of reusing issue types logic and is discouraged.
+  Excluding an issue type goes against the benefits of reusing issue types logic and is discouraged and this option will be deprecated.
 - UI/API should support filtering issues by issue type.
 - If needed, there can be additional "special" UI for listing or managing the new issue type, but this UI should still re-use the existing generic Issue Vue components and generic issue API for